Yagouus/Drungap/README.md

 Where platform can be any of the possibilities available in cordova.

 **Android**

 You need to have installed [Android SDK](http://developer.android.com/sdk/index.html) and [Java JDK](http://www.oracle.com/technetwork/es/java/javase/downloads/index.html)

+Then, you need to configure your [developement enviroment](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html)

+**iOS**

+You need to run OSX in order to compile for iOS.

+Then you need to install [XCode](https://itunes.apple.com/es/app/xcode/id497799835?mt=12)

-Then, you need to configure your [developement enviroment](https://cordova.apache.org/docs/en/4.0.0/guide/platforms/android/)
+Then, you need to configure your [developement enviroment](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html)